Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Anderson, SC

-Generally, your HVAC system should be inspected twice a year.
-After an inspection, your technician will tell you what, if any, services are needed.
-You should also call a technician if you start to notice any issues, like strange noises, unusual smells, or leaks.
-If you have ductwork in your home, it should be serviced every few years.
+You should have your HVAC system inspected twice a year.
+Following an inspection, your technician will inform you if any services are required.
+You should also have your system inspected if you notice new issues such as unusual smells, leaks, or strange noises.
+If your system has ductwork, it should be inspected every few years.

-The best times of the year to have your HVAC system inspected are during the spring and fall.
-Technicians are less busy during these times, making it easier to get an appointment.
-This also ensures that your system is ready for the summer and winter, which is when it normally gets the most use.
+Generally, it's best to have your HVAC system inspected in the spring and fall, as technicians tend to be less busy at these times.
+This also helps make sure your system is prepared for the summer and winter, when it typically sees the most use.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as is comfortable, and try to avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any window or door leaks to help keep cool air in.
+Keep your thermostat temperature as close to the outside temperature as you can, and try to avoid making drastic changes in temperature all at once.
+Keep your roof in good shape and seal any leaks around your windows and doors to help keep cool air in.
 Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.

-Your HVAC company may provide financing options through a third-party lender, or you may be able to obtain your own loan.
-It's a good idea to discuss payment options with a financial advisor and your HVAC company to make sure that you find the best option for you.
+Your HVAC company may have financing options via a third-party lender, or you may be able to obtain a loan on your own.
+It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you're choosing the best option for you.

 There are a number of ways you can make your HVAC system more energy-efficient: